Welcoming a new bundle into your family may mean doing so through adoption. One of the

 The state of Virginia not only permits stepparents to adopt stepchildren, but the process may go more smoothly than other types of adoption since you already have a relationship with your stepchildren.
 Here is a look at what you might expect.

-To proceed with adoption, you must file your petition with your local circuit court.
+To proceed with an adoption, you must file your petition with your local circuit court.
 State law requires that the custodial birth parent signs the petition with you, establishing that the parent agrees to your adoption.
 Your petition may also state whether you wish to change the names of your stepchildren.

 Assuming there are no other issues or the court does not require an investigation, the court may issue a Final Order of Adoption.